 The Food At Heart Story

-Welcome to Food At Heart.
-I’m so glad you’ve found me!
+Welcome to Food At Heart – I’m so glad you found me…

-And if you’ve made it to this page, I’m guessing you’d like to know a little more about who I am and what I do.
+If you’ve made it to this page, I’m guessing you’d like to know a bit more about who I am and, most importantly, how I can help you.

 What’s the Food At Heart ethos?